mazetoken/mminer/README.md

 _Update and tutorial by B_S_Z - https://mazetoken.github.io_

-You can create a mineable SLP tokens (based on Mistcoin covenant contract script) and mine it with Mminer.
+You can create a mineable SLP tokens (based on [Mistcoin](Mistcoin.md) covenant contract script) and mine it with Mminer.
 This tutorial is for mining only

-Mminer is an updated version of Mist miner - [bchd_mist_miner_v1](https://mistcoin.org)
+Mminer is an updated version of Mist miner - bchd_mist_miner_v1.
+Mistcoin website (https://mistcoin.org) is down for now

 What is updated: